Go back

 QLoRA Fine-Tuning: 3-4x the VRAM of Inference

-Full fine-tuning stores gradients, optimizer states (Adam uses 2x the model weight memory), and activations on top of the model weights.
-Full fine-tuning a 7B model at FP16 requires roughly 60-80GB, far more than inference.
+Full fine-tuning stores gradients, optimizer states (Adam requires two moment tensors totaling ~2x the model weight memory), and activations on top of the model weights.
+Full fine-tuning a 7B model at FP16 requires roughly 60-80GB.

 QLoRA reduces this dramatically by freezing the base model in 4-bit and training only small adapter layers.
 A 7B model under QLoRA fits in 10-12GB; Llama 4 Scout (109B total, 17B active) fits in 70-75GB on an A100 80GB with Unsloth.